dropwizard/metrics/metrics-sigar/README.md

 4. You're ready to use metrics-sigar!

-    * Use the `SigarMetrics` singleton object directly:
+    * Use the `SigarMetrics` singleton object directly for detailed data:

             SigarMetrics sm = SigarMetrics.getInstance();

-    * Optionally expose the most useful metrics as `Gauge`s:
+    * Optionally expose the most useful data as `Gauge`s:

             SigarMetrics.getInstance().registerGauges();